beefytech/Beef_website/beef-lang.org/content/language-guide/statements.md

 /* We can also iterate by refrence instead of by value */ for (var valRef in ref intList)
 	valRef += 100;

+/* Common Mistake: This will NOT change the values in intList, just the value returned by enumerator.GetNext() */ for (var val in intList)
+	val += 100;
 ```

 ### if